What is oregano for? Benefits and harms of this herb

 This condiment can be a great ally in the prevention of cancer, since carvacrol and thymol can act in the neutralization of the body’s oxidative agents.
 In this way, there is a reduction in the risk of exaggerated multiplication of cells, thus avoiding the risk of malignant tumors.

-Check out: Are plantains fattening?
+Check out: Bananas are fattening?
 See the benefits and harms of consuming the fruit frequently

 Best ways to use oregano